Le Gramme: the sense of detail in a silver bracelet

 Le Gramme is a brand that is part of an "accumulative logic".
 Don't ask me why, but accumulation is a concept dear to some designers.

-Among other things, the Tokyo interior design agency “ Super Potato ” has made it its trademark .
-She loves creating interiors with bottles or grouped pieces of wood.
+Among others, the Tokyo interior design agency " Super Potato " has made it its trademark. .
+She loves to create interiors with bottles or pieces of wood grouped together.

-A typical interior designated by Super Potato, with a very visible accumulative logic!
+A typical interior designed by Super Potato, with a very visible accumulative logic!

-Basically, if you are a fan of the brand and you have the budget, you can wear several, of different widths and textures, on the same wrist.
+Basically, if you are a fan of the brand and have the budget, you can wear several of them, of different widths and textures, on the same wrist.

 Different sizes and widths on the same wrist.
 The accumulation offers an intriguing geometric result.
 Photo credit: Victoire Le Tarnec